plenoptic-org/plenoptic/docs/tutorials/introduction.md

 ## Examining model invariances with metamers

 Okay, now we're ready to start with metamer synthesis.
 To initialize, we only need the model and the image.
-Optimization-related arguments are set when calling `.synthesize` <!-- skip-lint --> and, in general, you'll probably need to play with these options to find a good solution.
-It's also probably a good idea, while getting started, to set `store_progress` to `True` (to store every iteration) or some `int` (to store every `int` iterations) so you can examine synthesis progress.
+Optimization-related arguments are set when calling {func}`~plenoptic.Metamer.synthesize` and, in general, you'll probably need to play with these options to find a good solution.
+It's also probably a good idea, while getting started, to set {attr}`~plenoptic.Metamer.store_progress` to `True` (to store every iteration) or some `int` (to store every `int` iterations) so you can examine synthesis progress.

 <div class='render-user render-presenter'>

-- Initialize the `Metamer` object and synthesize a model metamer.
+- Initialize the {class}`~plenoptic.Metamer` object and synthesize a model metamer.

 </div>